Murders of Eileen Sarmenta and Allan Gomez: Incident

-On the night of June 28, 1993, Eileen Sarmenta and Allan Gomez, both students of the University of the Philippines in Los Baños, were abducted by men of the late Calauan mayor Antonio Sanchez and forcibly shoved into a white vehicle.
+On the night of June 28, 1993, Eileen Sarmenta and Allan Gomez, both students of the University of the Philippines in Los Baños, were abducted by men of Calauan mayor Antonio Sanchez and forcibly shoved into a white vehicle.

 The two were brought to Erais Farm in Barangay Curba, which was said to be owned by the mayor.
 Upon arriving there, Sarmenta was taken to Sanchez's room while Gomez was left to be beaten by the mayor's staff, namely Luis Corcolon, Rogelio "Boy" Corcolon, Zoilo Ama and George Medialdea.
 After that, Sanchez ordered the two men to bring Sarmenta and Gomez to a Toyota Tamaraw FX vehicle, which the suspects also boarded.

-Pepito Kawit followed up by striking Gomez's diaphragm with the butt of a rifle, causing Gomez to fall against a cement box.
+Jose "Pepito" Kawit followed up by striking Gomez's diaphragm with the butt of a rifle, causing Gomez to fall against a cement box.
 Brion thought Gomez was already dead, but Kawit said, "His death will come later."

 Aurelio Centeno, who eventually became a star witness, joined Sanchez's personal aides Edwin Cosico and Raul Alorico to watch television at the adjacent resthouse.
 Alorico told Centeno that the mayor had been eagerly waiting for the group and was worried they would not arrive.

 At around 1:00 a.m. of the next day, a crying Sarmenta was dragged out of the resthouse by Corcolon and Medialdea, her hair disheveled, mouth covered by a handkerchief, hands still tied, and stripped of her shorts.
 The mayor, clad only in a white polo, appeared and thanked Corcolon and Medialdea for the "gift".
 He said, "I am through with her.
 She's all yours".
 When asked what will happen to Gomez, Medialdea assured the mayor they would kill him for full measure.
 Sarmenta and Gomez were then loaded in the Tamaraw van by the appellants and headed for Calauan, followed closely by an ambulance.
 Kawit finished off Gomez with a single gunshot from his rifle.